ArcBees/dev-site/site/src/main/markdown/gwtp/basicfeatures/Bootstrapping-or-Application-Initialization.md

 ```

 ##Resources
-Injecting CSS and binding resources docs can be foud here: [[Resources]].
+Injecting CSS and binding resources docs can be foud here: [Resources][res].

 #FAQ